 To live in a sustainable house is among the most basic of necessities for all.
 However, even after 68 years of independence in 2015, India could not claim that her each and every citizen had an accommodation in a pucca house.
 To fulfill this goal Pradhan Mantri Awas Yojna (PMAY) was launched and the mission to achieve Housing For All by 2022 began.

 ‘Housing For All By 2022’ mission was launched by the government of India in 2015 to accomplish a decades-old development objective of providing housing to all citizens.

 As one can assess, the success of Housing For All by 2022 Scheme totally depends on creating affordable houses at both urban and rural centers of India so that people, especially those who belong to the Economically Weaker Sections and Lower Income Groups of the society can own an affordable home.

 The Housing For All scheme is to be realized in three phases, April 2015 – March 2017, April 2017 – March 2019 and April 2019 – March 2022.
-We are currently in the second phase of the said mission.
+We are currently in the third phase of the said mission.
 As the Housing For All mission speedily heads towards 2022, the government plans to inject the housing market with the below-listed boosters so that both the governmental and private initiatives in the housing sector increase and result in a pucca house for all Indians in 2022, at the occasion of 75 years of our independence:

 - Interest subsidies on home loans under Credit linked subsidy scheme (CLSS) for Economically Weaker Sections and Low Income Groups (LIG) at the rate of 6.5% for a maximum loan tenure of 20 years or lower for loan amount till Rs.
 6 lakhs.